Legendary Jonas Nordwall & 20th Wurlitzer Anniversary

 Nordwall has been a professional church musician since high school.
 He has served as the organist for Portland’s First United Methodist Church since 1971 and is presently the Artistic Director of Music.
 There he oversees one of the finest music ministries in the United States.
 He has played for many international church gatherings, an accompanist for the American Choral Directors Association conventions, and performed for several regional conventions of the American Guild of Organists.

 This will be an unforgettable afternoon of pinnacle theatre organ artistry with Jonas Nordwall.
-Join us to experience this extraordinary artist at the newly renovated McKissick Mighty Wurtlizer as we celebrate its 20th Birthday – including a champagne toast and birthday cake at the reception from 4 to 6 PM in the Red Brick Gallery!
+Join us to experience this extraordinary artist at the newly renovated McKissick Mighty Wurlitzer as we celebrate its 20th Birthday – including a champagne toast at the wine and cheese reception from 4 to 6 PM in the Red Brick Gallery for the closing of the exhibit of Rafi and Klee – INTERWOVEN: The Art of Growth and Connection!

 Tickets are Adults $25, Members $20, Students $5.